 - Open to any staff and/or faculty member working at Georgetown

 - Proven long term or reoccurring dedication to support and to advocate for LGBTQIA individuals and initiatives on campus

 - Contributes to educating campus community around LGBTQIA issues and to creating seamless learning environments

 - Nominee must be a graduating Law Center student or a current staff/faculty member.
 Past winners of the Faculty/Staff award are ineligible for nomination.

 - Nominations must be submitted by any currently enrolled student or staff/faculty member.

 - Nominations must include one or two paragraphs describing the nominee's qualifications and/or contributions (as they relate to the award criteria).
 Name only submissions will be disregarded.

-- All nominations must be submitted by a soon to be announced date.
-Nominations may be submitted by email to email@example.com or delivered to McDonough 210.
+- All nominations must be submitted by Friday, April 10.
+Nominations may be submitted by email to firstname.lastname@example.org or delivered to McDonough 210.